blebbit/testnet/PATCHES.md

 1. PDS, see https://github.com/blebbit/atproto for details, mainly "permissioned spaces"
 2. PLC, change ENV var loading for databause url to make it CNPG friendly
+3. Relay, changes to go build in alpine because we do not have git tags (maybe we can now, because upstream patch merged? forget which service that was, and maybe it's that we should pin the clone to a tag)

 ### PLC